xbeat/Glitch-Community/STYLE.md

 ESLint is running and outputting to 'logs'.
 The linter is configured by `src/.eslintrc.js` and `server/.eslintrc.server.js`.

-We're also using Prettier in additon to ESLint now.
+We're also using Prettier in addition to ESLint now.
 Some work has been done to make our Prettier and ESLint rules match.
 Running `./sh/prettify` will format the files in `/src` and `/server` for you.

 To format the active file in the Glitch editor you can also use Glitch Prettier for your browser.